hmdraza9/LearnJavaScript/README.md

-Here's a README template for your repository:

----

 # LearnJavaScript

 A beginner-friendly repository for practicing essential JavaScript concepts, including basic operations, object manipulations, variable scopes, and math utilities.